Dejan Nebrigić: Lawsuit and Murder

 In April 1999 Nebrigić filed a lawsuit against Vlastimir Lazarov, for repeatedly calling and harassing him and threatening his security.
 Lazarov was the father of Milan Lazar, Nebrigić's ex-boyfriend, who blamed Nebrigić for the fact that his son was gay.
 Nebrigić informed the police multiple times but was beaten and insulted by police officers in an official car.
-The Duty Attorney subsequently refused to represent Nebrigić on the grounds that he was gay.
+The Duty Attorney subsequently refused to represent Nebrigić because "he doesn't want to talk with fags".
 The hearing was scheduled for November 1999 but was delayed due to a judge's illness.

-On the night of December 29, 1999, on his 29th birthday, Dejan Nebrigić was murdered in his apartment in Pančevo.
+On the night of 29 December 1999, on his 29th birthday, Dejan Nebrigić was murdered in his apartment in Pančevo.
 The investigation found that he had been killed by Milan Lazarov.

 Activists alleged that the Serbian government, who had been hostile to dissident movements and the gay civil rights lobby, used Nebrigić's murder as anti gay rights and anti-Western propaganda.
 In an interview with the Serb pro-government tabloid Politika Express, Reuters reported that Nedeljko Martinović, the investigative judge who conducted the case, claimed that the gay rights movement was "in effect, a 'gateway' for all kinds of sects conducting a special war against our country".
 This led Nebrigić's colleagues to believe that his murder was a direct result of his activism.

+Nebrigić was buried on 31 December 1999 at the Catholic cemetery in Pančevo.
+During his lifetime, he refused to be part of Serbian politics, refused the Serbian army and refused to be buried in a Serbian cemetery.
+In 2000, Dejan Nebrigić posthumously received the Felipa de Souza Award, which is awarded by the OutRight Action International, for his contribution to LGBT human-rights activism.